 - Don't walk on frostbitten feet or toes if possible.
 This further damages the tissue.

-- Rewarm the skin.
-If it hasn't been done already, your doctor rewarms the area using a warm-water bath with the affected area immersed for 15 to 30 minutes.
+- Rewarming of the skin.
+If it hasn't been done already, your doctor will rewarm the area using a warm-water bath for 15 to 30 minutes.
 The skin may turn soft and look red or purple.
-Because the rewarming process can be painful, your doctor will likely give you pain medication.
+You may be encouraged to gently move the affected area as it rewarms.

 - Removal of damaged tissue (debridement).
 To heal properly, frostbitten skin needs to be free of damaged, dead or infected tissue.
 To better distinguish between healthy and dead tissue, your doctor may wait one to three months before removing damaged tissue.

 - Whirlpool therapy.
 Soaking in a whirlpool bath (hydrotherapy) can aid healing by keeping skin clean and naturally removing dead tissue.
 You'll be encouraged to gently move the affected area while it is under water.